Abdinardo/ESG_Paper/README.md

 # ESG_data
-ESG data for reprodutibility of paper's results
+ESG data for the reproducibility of the paper's results.